DasFranck/LHR_API/Readme.md

 lhr = LHR()
 lhr.start()
 ```

 Once it's done, lhr.results will be filled with a list of dictionnaries.
-You can access it like this :
+You can access to a dictionnary like this :
 ```python
 lhr.results[index]
 ```